The American Southwest

 Western Approaches

 The approach to Sequoia National Park from the southwest is particularly exciting.
 A long straight road (CA 198) crosses the dead flat San Joaquin Valley, through endless acres of citrus fruit and vegetables, with the hazy mountain foothills slowly appearing ahead.
 At first these hills are low and covered only by parched grass, typical of the southern and western extremities of the Sierras; the road slowly gains altitude, passes around the edge of Lake Kaweah and runs through Three Rivers, the last town before the mountains.
 It is named after the Kaweah River, which nearby splits into South, East, North (and Middle & Marble) branches, each of which flows through a steep canyon.
 The main road to Sequoia follows the Middle Fork and begins to ascend in earnest a few miles east of town.
 Part of this section is susceptible to winter flood damage, which sometimes causes reopening to be delayed.
 For 5 miles the route is along the side of the canyon, gaining in height above the river and crossing the national park boundary.
-The scenery here is still quite arid, with yucca and other desert plants; this begins to change after the Hospital Rock picnic site where the road turns away from the canyon and heads north into the mountains.
+The scenery here is still quite arid, with yucca and other desert plants, seen along a few trails including Marble Falls; the surroundings begin to change after the Hospital Rock picnic site where the road turns away from the canyon and heads north, up into the mountains.

 Road through the sequoias